cleggink/CoinbaseAPIClient/README 1ST.txt

 			// setAPIKey(), setAPISecretKey(), and setAPIPassphrase()

 // SUBSCRIPTION RESPONSES ARE MAPPED BY EITHER CURRENCY ID OR PRODUCT ID FOR RETREIVAL AT YOUR CONVENIENCE
-// PRELIMINARY STATUS SUBSCRIPTION STARTED AT OBJECT CONSTRUCTION (YOU DON'T NEED TO DO THIS)
 // ALL NEW SUBSCRIPTIONS INVOKED BY subscribe() PASS BACK WebSocketClient FOR YOU TO unsubscribe(WebSocketClient)
 // THESE WebSocketClients ARE ALSO MAPPED TO subscriptionMap (SEE DATA RETRIEVAL BELOW)
 // unsubscribe() ALSO CLOSES AND DESTROYS WebSocketClient (YOU DON'T NEED TO WORRY ABOUT THIS)